nreese/kibana-plugin-notes/README.md

 ### Registries
 Registries are a function with a `register` property.
-* Calling `register`, adds a moduleProvider to an array.
-A
+* Calling `register`, adds a `moduleProvider` to an array. `moduleProvider` is a function that returns a module.
-* Calling the function itself turns th
+* Calling the function itself
-TODO
+  * Calls each moduleProvider (with injected dependencies)
+  * Each module is added to an Indexed Array.
+  * returns Indexed Array.

 [uiRegistry](https://github.com/elastic/kibana/blob/6.0/src/ui/public/registry/_registry.js#L48)
 ```